suchapalaver/replication/README.md

 # replication

-replication is a simple solution for extracting tabular data from PDFs and converting it to JSON using natural language processing.
+replication is a simple app for generating images from text using natural language processing.

 The project consists of two primary components:

 - `replication`: A [gRPC](https://grpc.io/) messaging service and [Replicate](https://replicate.com/)
   client implemented in Python.
-- `replication-ctl`: A Rust client designed for loading data into `replication` over gRPC.
+- `replication-ctl`: A Rust client designed for loading Intents into `replication` over gRPC.

 ![`replication` design diagram](design.svg)